FAFSA Simplification

 Preparing for 2024–25 FAFSA Outreach Campaign

-A communications campaign, including videos, directed to students and families highlights what they should do to prepare for the new FAFSA form.
-The campaign also will provide key facts about what to expect from the new FAFSA process, including how to create an FSA ID, features of the 2024–25 FAFSA form, and Federal Pell Grant eligibility.
+A communications campaign, including videos directed to students and families, highlights what they should do to prepare for the new FAFSA form.
+The campaign will also provide key facts about what to expect from the new FAFSA process, including how to create an FSA ID, features of the 2024–25 FAFSA form, and Federal Pell Grant eligibility.

 Summer through Fall 2023